 Make your Pokémon Stronger

 There are two ways to improve your Pokémon’s ability to perform in battle.
 These are using the ‘Power Up’ and the ‘Evolve’ options.
-When you ‘Power Up’ Pokémon, their statistics improve whilst retaining their original form.
+When you ‘Power Up’ Pokémon, their statistics improve while retaining their original form.
 If you ‘Power Up’ a Spearow, for example, it will remain a Spearow but it’s fighting ability (represented by CP) will increase.
 Stardust is the primary commodity used to ‘Power Up’ Pokémon.

 The currency used in Pokémon Go is called PokéCoins.
 These are used in the game to buy commodities such as Lure Modules, Lucky Eggs and PokéBalls.
 PokéCoins can be obtained in two ways.